joem569/HASS-Local-House-Water-Flow-Monitoring/README.md

 I'm not going to lie and say that I DIDN'T just set up my secrets properly in ESPHome right before typing this writeup lol, but you should be using the secrets if you're not already.
 My code uses it, so you'll have to figure that out.
 You probably have to name your ESP "water-meter" to make my code copy-paste, but if you name it something else, you'll have to figure out what to change.

-Make sure that you update the pin to be the pin that you actually used.
+Make sure that you update the pin in the code to be the pin that you actually used.

 And if you're using a different water meter than I used, you have to find out one important piece of information for the meter: the pulses per gallon.
 In the code, you have to update the multiply line to reflect the pulses per gallon.
 The meter I used, it was 1 pulse per gallon.
 Easy.